How to come up with creative ideas consistently

 A lot of my clients are working on launching a creative side project.
-I had clients launch podcasts, YouTube channels, blogs, etc. And they often ask me for advice on how to consistently come up with creative ideas.
+I had clients launch podcasts, YouTube channels, blogs, and more.
+They often ask me for advice on how to consistently come up with creative ideas.

 Creative ideas require you to stop consuming.